More on the Yoga Therapy....

-Also included within yoga therapy are breathing and relaxation techniques, as well as the use of targeted sound therapy (where advantageous and appropriate).
-Clients may also request advice on Ayurvedic approaches to diet and lifestyle to provide a truly holistic approach to self care and self regulation.
+Also included within yoga therapy are breathing and relaxation techniques, as well as the use of targeted sound therapy (where advantageous and appropriate) as well as teaching on mindful attention.
+Clients may also request advice on Ayurvedic approaches to sleep, diet and lifestyle to provide a truly holistic approach to self care and self regulation.

 More on the therapeutic massage....